 At lunch, a colleague raised an interesting question about “positive brainwashing”.
 She asked whether we should do this.

 Should we brainwash our children to get them to do what we want?
 Should we brainwash colleagues and those that report to us so that their performance will meet the company’s objectives?
-Should we even brainwash ourselves so that we can meet our personal objectives?
+Should we even brainwash ourselves so that we can meet our objectives?

 The answer is “Yes”.